BlackHolePerturbationToolkit/PostNewtonianSelfForce/index.md

 ## Listing and loading the PN series

 Listing and loading PN series is done using the `PostNewtonianExpansion` command.
-To list all the available PN series use `PostNewtonianSelfForce[]`.
+To list all the available PN series use `PostNewtonianExpansion[]`.
 This will produce a long list.
 To return a subset of this list you can provide a String or List of Stings as an argument.
 You can also use a `!` prefix to exclude a given String.
 For example, if you want to list all PN series for circular orbits in Schwarzschild spacetime, but not ones involving spin you can use
 ```
 PostNewtonianExpansion[{"Schwarzschild", "!Spin", "Circular"}]
 ```